leeahnduk/Conv2Xls/README.md

 ## Files
 Need to prepare Tetration Policies JSON file.
 The sample Tetration Policies JSON file is in the github folder.
+If don't have the conversation file, the script will connect to Tetration cluster to download it.

 ## Steps

 Step 1: Issue `$ pip3 install -r requirements.txt` to install all required packages.

+Step 2: To run the apps:
+* Download Conversation from Tet Cluster: `python3 conv2xls.py --url https://Cluster-IP --credential api_credentials.json`
-Step 2: To run the apps: `python3 conv2xls.py --url https://Cluster-IP --credential api_credentials.json --conversation conversations-all.json`
+* Already had the conversation JSON file: `python3 conv2xls.py --url https://Cluster-IP --credential api_credentials.json --conversation conversations.json`

-Step 3: Answer all the questions about scope and application name to import to your cluster.
+Step 3: Answer all the questions about the application name in your cluster to download the conversation JSON file if any.

 ## Feedback